 - Will be enrolled in a graduate or professional program beyond a bachelor’s degree

-Regulations as established by the U.S. Department of Education, require LCC to develop and apply a consistent standard to measure the academic progress of its financial aid applicants.
-It will be the policy of the college to provide financial aid awards to students who remain in good academic standing and who are making satisfactory academic progress toward their degree or certificate.
-Please keep in mind that these standards apply to students once they apply for student financial assistance and that all course work at LCC will be considered in enforcing these standards whether student financial aid is/was received or not.
+Regulations, as established by the U.S. Department of Education, require LCC to develop and apply a consistent standard to measure the academic progress of its financial aid applicants.
+It is the policy of the college to provide financial aid awards to students who remain in good academic standing and who are making satisfactory academic progress toward their degree or certificate.
+Please keep in mind that these standards apply to students once they apply for student financial assistance and that all coursework at LCC will be considered in enforcing these standards whether or not student financial aid is/was received.

-Students who are not maintaining satisfactory academic progress will be placed on either financial aid suspension or financial aid probation.
-Students on financial aid suspension must appeal to the LCC Financial Aid Committee for reinstatement of their financial aid.
+Students who are not maintaining satisfactory academic progress will be placed on either a financial aid warning or financial aid suspension status.
+Students on financial aid suspension may appeal to the LCC Financial Aid Committee for reinstatement of their financial aid.

-In an effort to ensure that financial aid applicants are maintaining eligibility for Title IV aid, the Office of Student Financial Assistance will closely monitor mid-term grades.
+In an effort to ensure that financial aid applicants are maintaining eligibility for Title IV aid, the OSFA will closely monitor mid-term grades.
 Students who are performing below required standards may encounter delays in the awarding of financial assistance.

-If a student who has received Title IV Funds (federal student financial aid) leaves the college prior to completion of 60% of the semester or summer session, a calculation must be performed to determine the amount of unearned aid that must go back to the Title IV programs.
-No return of Title IV Funds is required after 60% of the term for which aid is provided is completed.
+If a student who has received Title IV Funds (federal student financial aid) leaves the college prior to completion of 60% of the semester or summer session, a calculation must be performed to determine the amount of unearned aid that must be returned to the Title IV programs.
+No return of Title IV Funds is required after 60% of the term is completed in which aid is provided.
 Sixty percent (60%) of completion is approximately 9.6 weeks of a 16-week semester or 4.8 weeks of an 8-week summer session.
 The withdrawal date will be established as described in the previous section.

 Federal regulations specify the order in which unearned funds are to be returned to the aid programs.
 The order is as follows: